nhrap-hazus/FAST/README.md

  - [x] Add Anaconda to my PATH environment variable
  - [x] Register Anaconda as my default Python
  - [x] Install Anaconda for local user, rather than all users

- The Hazus Python Library is installed/updated automatically when the tool is used by following the steps mentioned above.

 ## Documentation

-Please refer to the Help folder for the case studies for Minot,ND and NYC,NY
+Please refer to the Help folder for the case studies for Minot,ND and NYC,NY.
+FAST is based on the Hazus Python Library which is installed/updated automatically when the tool is used.

 ## Contact